Dodge D series: First generation (1961–1965)

 Besides straight-sided beds (called Sweptline), the D series also offered step-sided narrow beds (called Utiline) in 6.5 ft (D-100 only), 8 ft (D-100 and 200), and 9 ft (D-300 only) lengths.

 A Perkins 354-cubic-inch six-cylinder diesel engine option was offered in the D series for 1962, but was dropped because of lackluster demand.
+Only about 1,000 were built.
+This was mainly installed in the heavier-duty, cab-chassis PD500 and PD600 models.

 The first generation of the D series was manufactured in Warren, Michigan.
 They were given the Dodge and Fargo brands.
 The trucks were produced by the Dodge Division of the Chrysler Corporation.

 Custom Sports Special and high-performance package

 1964 saw the introduction of the sporty Custom Sports Special.
 The Custom Sports Special included bucket seats, console, carpeting and racing stripes.
 The optional high-performance package could be ordered with a CSS truck or by itself on a base model truck complete with Chrysler's big 413 cuin wedge-head V8 for 1964 and 426 cuin V8 for 1965.
-The 426 cubic inch engine produced 365 hp (272 kW) and 470 lb·ft (637 N·m)—in line with the muscle-car revolution that was then sweeping Detroit.
+The 426 cubic inch engine produced 365 hp and 470 lbft — in line with the muscle-car revolution that was then sweeping Detroit.
 The high-performance package also included the LoadFlite automatic transmission, a 6000 rpm-rated Sun tachometer with heavy-duty gauges, power steering, dual exhaust and rear axle torque rods (traction bars) sourced from 1961 Imperials.
 Custom Sports Special trucks were produced from 1964 to 1967.
 The high-performance package required customized fabrication including tailor-made traction bar brackets, alterations to the frame cross members and an enlarged firewall to make room for the exhaust manifold.
 The High Performance Package was only offered from 1964 to early 1966.